Investor Experiences and Financial Market Dynamics: Introduction

+Recent crises in the stock and housing markets have stimulated a new wave of macro-finance models of risk-taking.
+A key challenge, and motivation, has been to find tractable models of investor expectations that account not only for asset-pricing puzzles such as return predictability (\citeN{CampbellShiller1988}, \citeN{fama1988dividend}) and excess volatility (\citeN{LeRoyPorter1981}, \citeN{Shiller1981}, \citeN{LeRoy2005}), but also for micro-level stylized facts such as investors chasing past performances.
+As argued by \citeN{Woodford2013}, the empirical evidence suggests a need for dynamic models that go beyond the rational-expectations hypothesis.
+In line with Woodford's proposal, models of natural expectation formation (\citeN{FusterHebertLaibson2011}; \citeN{FusterLaibsonMendel2010}) and over-extrapolation (\citeN{barberis2015x}; \citeN{barberis2016extrapolation}) successfully capture a wide range of the stylized facts.
+A core feature of these models is that agents over-weigh recent realizations of the relevant economic variables when forming beliefs.

-Economists and policy-makers alike have long wrestled with the long-lasting effects of financial crises and other macroeconomic shocks.
-In the case of the Great Depression, \citeN{FriedmanSchwartz1963} argue that the experience of that time created a ``mood of pessimism that for a long time affected markets.''
-In the case of the recent financial crisis, \citeN{Blanchard2009} maintains that ``the crisis has left deep scars, which will affect both supply and demand for many years to come.''
-The notion that the experience of macro-economic shocks can leave an imprint on individuals' attitudes and willingness to take risk in the long-run is consistent with growing empirical evidence on \textit{experience effects}.
-For example, \citeN{Malmendier_Nagel2008} show that the stock-market experiences of individual investors predict their future willingness to invest in the stock market, and \citeN{Kaustia_Knuepfer2008} argue the same for IPO experiences.\footnote{There is also evidence of experience effects in non-financial settings.
-For example, \citeN{OreopoulosEtAl2012} show the long-term effects of graduating in a recession on labor market outcomes, and \citeN{AlesinaFuchs2007} relate the personal experience of living in (communist) Eastern Germany to political attitudes post-reunification.
-See also \citeN{Giuliano_Spilimbergo2014}, who relate the effects of growing up in a recession to redistribution preferences.}
+Another set of emerging stylized facts which focuses on the long-lasting effects of macro-financial shocks and their systematic cross-sectional differences, has been harder to capture by these approaches.
+As conveyed by the notion of ``depression babies'' or the ``deep scars'' of the 2008 financial crisis (\citeN{Blanchard2012}, \citeN{Malmendier_Shen2015}), macro-economic shocks appear to alter investment and consumption behavior for decades to come, beyond the time frame of existing models, and there is significant cross-sectional heterogeneity.
+Younger cohorts tend to react significantly more strongly than older cohorts.
+The growing empirical literature on \textit{experience effects} documents, for example, that personal lifetime experiences in the stock-market predict future willingness to invest in the stock market (\citeN{Malmendier_Nagel2008}), and the same for IPO experiences and future IPO investment (\citeN{Kaustia_Knuepfer2008}; \citeN{HirshleiferEtAl2011}).
+There is also evidence of experience effects in non-finance settings, e.\,g., on the long-term effects of graduating in a recession on labor market outcomes (\citeN{OreopoulosEtAl2012}) or of living in (communist) Eastern Germany to political attitudes post-reunification (\citeN{AlesinaFuchs2007}).\footnote{ See also \citeN{Giuliano_Spilimbergo2014}, who relate the effects of growing up in a recession to redistribution preferences.} In all of these applications, researchers identify a long-lasting impact of crisis experiences on individual risk-taking and illustrate their cohort-specific impact.